richmondcandt/automated-ytdlp-script/README.md

 - Asks user input for filetype (mp3,mp4 or webm)
 - Asks user input for where to download the file (. is valid as input)
 - Even if the file title so long, it downloads the file successfully
+- You can download any YouTube channel's all videos.

 ### Requirements